-Paul wrote of the Father, "One God and Father of all, who is above all, and through all, and in you all" (Ephesians
+Paul wrote of the Father, "One God and Father of all, who is above all, and through all, and in you all" (Ephesians 4:6).

-4:6).
 The Father is the Most High God, and as such is "above all."

-Of Christ's closing prayer at the last spake Jesus, and lifted up his eyes to heaven, and said.
-Father, the hour is come; glorify thy Son, that thy Son also may glorify thee: As thou hast given him power over all flesh, that he should give eternal life to as many as thou hast given him.
-And this is life eternal, that they might know thee the only true Paul wrote, "But I would have you God, and Jesus Christ, whom thou hast sent" (John 17:1-3).
+Of Christ's closing prayer at the last supper, the Bible says, "These words spake Jesus, and lifted up his eyes to heaven, and said, Father, the hour is come; glorify thy Son, that thy Son also may glorify thee: As thou hast given him power over all flesh, that he should give eternal life to as many as thou hast given him.
+And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent" (John 17:1-3).

 Jesus called His Father, "the only true God."
-The Greek word uovov that was translated "only" means, "alone, (without a companion)" (Thaver's Greek Lexicon).
+The Greek word μovov that was translated "only" means, "alone, (without a companion)" (Thayer's Greek Lexicon).
 How many true Gods can there be, if there is only one?

-The Greek word αληθινον that was translated "true" means, "real, true genuine.... it contrasts realities with their semblances" or resemblances (Thaver's Greek Lexicon).
+The Greek word $\alpha\lambda\eta\theta$ tvov that was translated "true" means, "real, true genuine,... it contrasts realities with their semblances" or resemblances (Thayer's Greek Lexicon).
 This word distinguishes the original from its resemblances.
-It is used in Hebrews 8:2. where it says of Christ that He is "A minister of the sanctuary, and of the true tabernacle, which the Lord pitched, and not man."
+It is used in Hebrews 8:2, where it says of Christ that He is "A minister of the sanctuary, and of the true tabernacle, which the Lord pitched, and not man."
 Paul was distinguishing the original tabernacle that God pitched in heaven from the copy that Moses built on earth.